 Uncle Buck will always carry out a series of checks prior to approving and funding a loan.
-We are committed to responsible lending and passionate about matching our products with those who are most suitable for them.
+We are a direct lender committed to responsible lending and are passionate about matching our products with those who are most suitable for them.

 Whilst we always aim to transfer funds as quickly as possible, we need to carry out the relevant checks so that our customers can afford to make the weekly, fortnightly or monthly repayments without falling into financial difficulty.

 Below, we explain the relevant checks involved during the application and underwriting process.

 Initial criteria checks

-Our online application form will ask you to fill in a series of questions including your name, age, residential status, income, expenses and bank details.
+Our payday loans online application form will ask you to fill in a series of questions including your name, age, residential status, income, expenses and bank details.

 The focus at this point is to determine if you meet our initial criteria.
 Your details will be processed through our system that looks at many factors and you will receive a decision in seconds letting you know if you have been provisionally accepted or not.